 Steps:

-- Now, to get the population variance of the Total Sales, type the following formula in cell F5:
+- To get the population variance of the Total Sales, enter the following formula in cell F5:

 =VARP(C5:C8)